Honeybees' waggle dance no longer useful in some cultivated landscapes

 For bees and other social insects, being able to exchange information is vital for the success of their colony.
 One way honeybees do this is through their waggle dance, which is a unique pattern of behavior, which probably evolved more than 20 million years ago.
 A bee's waggle dance tells its sisters in the colony where to find a high-quality source of food.
 However, in recent years people have begun to study the actual benefits of this dance language.
-Biologists at the University of Lausanne in Switzerland and at Johannes Gutenberg University Mainz (JGU) in Germany have now shed some new light on the benefits and disadvantages of the bee dance.
+Biologists at the University of Lausanne in Switzerland and at Johannes Gutenberg University Mainz (JGU) have now shed some new light on the benefits and disadvantages of the bee dance.
 "To our surprise, we found that bee colonies are more successful at collecting food if they are deprived of their dance language," reported Dr. Christoph Grüter, a behavioral ecologist at Mainz University.
 One possible reason may be human-induced habitat change.
 Together with his colleagues in Lausanne, Grüter conducted experiments over several years to examine what effect the dance language has on a colony's success.

 There are about ten different species of honeybees communicating through waggle dancing.
 However, the vast majority of bees, i.e., more than 500 species of highly social stingless insects, have no dance language.
 Thus, Grüter was interested in the benefits the waggle dance brings to colonies, not least because, as a communication strategy, it is relatively time-consuming.
 Some waggle dances can last only a few seconds, while others may take up to five minutes.